Greg Luer: Eastbourne Borough

 On 19 June 2019, Luer rejoined Eastbourne Borough; "Sports" manager Lee Bradbury admitted he tried to sign Luer whilst manager of Havant & Waterlooville in the previous season.
 He scored 11 goals in 38 appearances during the 2019–20 season and scored five goals in 22 games in the 2020–21 season.
 Both campaigns were ended early due to the COVID-19 pandemic in England.
 He made 43 appearances in the 2021–22 campaign, scoring six goals, featuring once in the play-offs as a substitute.
 He agreed a new contract in the summer.
 He scored six goals in thirty games during the 2022–23 campaign.

 Worthing

 On 28 June 2023, Luer signed a two-year contract with National League South side Worthing.
 Manager Adam Hinshelwood praised his versatility and was also pleased that the player was from the local area.
 He played 29 league games in the 2023–24 season.
 He agreed to leave the club after mutually terminating his contract on 5 July 2024.

 Isthmian League

 On 15 July 2024, Luer rejoined Whitehawk in the Isthmian League Premier Division but terminated his contract by mutual consent on 13 November 2024 after 13 appearances.
 In March 2025, Luer joined Isthmian South East Division side Three Bridges following a short spell in the Premier Division with Horsham.

 Return to Horsham

 On 21 July 2025, Luer agreed to return to Horsham following their promotion to the National League South ahead of the 2025–26 campaign.
+On 31 July, he scored the first goal in a 2–0 win against Hassocks, helping Horsham to win the Sussex Community Shield.
+Days later, on 3 August, Luer scored the final goal of a 6–0 victory over Billericay Town as Horsham won the Isthmian League Charity Shield.
+On 16 August, he scored his first league goal for Horsham against his former club Worthing.
+He ended the season having scored six goals in 52 appearances.

+On 8 August 2026, Luer scored the equaliser in a 1–1 away draw with Torquay United, which was the first goal of Horsham's 2026–27 campaign.